wagtail/wagtail-ai/docs/vector-search/getting-started.md

 # Getting Started

-Wagtail AI's vector search feature combines integrations with AI 'embedding' APIs and vector databases to give you the tools to perform advanced AI-powered querying across your content.
+Wagtail AI's vector search feature combines integrations with AI 'embedding' APIs and vector databases to provide tools to perform advanced AI-powered querying across content.

 To do this;

-* You set up the models/pages you want to be searchable
+* You set up models/pages to be searchable.
-* Wagtail AI splits the content of those pages into chunks and fetches embeddings from your configured AI backend.
+* Wagtail AI splits the content of those pages into chunks and fetches embeddings from the configured AI backend.
-* It then stores all those embeddings in your configured vector database.
+* It then stores all those embeddings in the configured vector database.
-* When querying, your query is converted to an embedding and, using the vector database, is compared to the embeddings for all your existing content.
+* When querying, the query is converted to an embedding and, using the vector database, is compared to the embeddings for all your existing content.

 ## What's an Embedding?
 An embedding is a big list (vector) of floating point numbers that represent your content in some way.
 Models like OpenAI's `ada-002` can take content and turn it in to a list of numbers such that content that is similar will have a similar list of numbers.